arriolac/arriolac.github.io/source/cv/index.markdown

 __Technology Specialist__, *University of Pennsylvania - VPUL Technology (Jan.
 2010 - Sept.
 2010)*

-Provided help desk support and troubleshot a wide range of issues related to networking, software, and hardware.
+Technical support for a wide range of issues related to networking, software, and hardware.

 __Test Engineer__, *Zargis Medical (May 2009 - Aug.
 2009)*